 The Firm has issued a variety of capital instruments to meet its regulatory capital requirements and to maintain a strong capital base.
-These capital instruments include common stock that qualifies as Common equity Tier 1 ("CET1") capital, noncumulative perpetual preferred stock that qualifies as Additional Tier 1 capital, and subordinated debt that qualifies as Tier 2 capital, each under U.S. Basel III.
-For a discussion of the Firm's capital instruments, see Note 11 (Borrowings and Other Secured Financings) and Note 15 (Total Equity) to the consolidated financial statements in Part II, Item 8 as well as "MD&A - Liquidity and Capital Resources - Regulatory Requirements - Regulatory Capital Requirements" in Part II, Item 7 of the 2017 Form 10-K.
+These capital instruments include common stock that qualifies as Common Equity Tier 1 ("CET1") capital, non-cumulative perpetual preferred stock that qualifies as Additional Tier 1 capital, and subordinated debt that qualifies as Tier 2 capital, each under U.S. Basel III.
+For a discussion of the Firm's capital instruments, see Note 11 (Borrowings and Other Secured Financings) and Note 15 (Total Equity) to the consolidated financial statements in Part II, Item 8 of the 2018 Form 10-K, and Note 10 (Borrowings and Other Secured Financings) and Note 14 (Total Equity) to the consolidated financial statements, as well as "MD&A - Liquidity and Capital Resources - Regulatory Requirements - Regulatory Capital Requirements" in the Form 10-Q.1